-This year’s Congress was a huge success!
+The Toronto Congress was a huge success!
 More than 900 delegates participated representing over 60 nationalities.
 Thank you to all who attended.
-The participation in the sessions were very impressive, particularly of the early morning activities.
+The participation in the sessions was very impressive, particularly of the early morning activities.

 The inaugural and relatively new tracks were well-received such as Pharmacy, Situational Awareness, Veterinary Medicine and Animal Welfare, Le programme francophone, ED Overcrowding and Access to Care, and Emergency Radiology, just to name a few.

 Many sessions throughout the Congress were standing room only!

 The Congress Abstract Supplement is available for download from Cambridge Core on the Prehospital and Disaster Medicine webpage.
 Please note there is free access until the end of May 2017.

 Below are the WADEM Congress 2017 Poster Award Winners.
 There were three award categories: Significant Finding, Clear Presentation, and Aesthetic Appearance.

 Click on the images below to view the winning posters!

 Award – Significant Finding